chartjes/php-tricorder/README.md

 * Use docblocks to describe the parameters and return types for your methods
 * To generate a structure.xml document for an entire directory recursively, use 'phpdoc parse -d . -t'
 * To generate a structure.xml document for a specific file, use 'phpdoc parse -f /path/to.file -t'
-* Process the structure.xml document using tricorder: 'php tricorder.php /path/to/structure.xml'
+* Process the structure.xml document using tricorder: '/path/to/php tricorder.php /path/to/structure.xml'

 Tricorder will then give you some suggestions on things to look for when testing your classes.
 Here's some sample output: